lucasrla/dev-notes/foundations/ssh.md

 ## Existing keys

 You may also want to copy private/public keys that you have previously generated.
 They are pairs of files like `aws-key.pem`/`aws-key.pub` and `id_rsa`/`id_rsa.pub` that you may have in your backups.
-See [https://help.github.com/en/github/authenticating-to-github/checking-for-existing-ssh-keys](https://help.github.com/en/github/authenticating-to-github/checking-for-existing-ssh-keys).
+[See this help article](https://help.github.com/en/github/authenticating-to-github/checking-for-existing-ssh-keys).

 ```sh
 tree .ssh